Forms of sodium bicarbonate, including store-bought baking soda, can neutralize stomach acid and temporarily reduce acid

 - a nagging cough

-Many pharmacies and stores sell acid reflux medications, such as Tums or proton pump inhibitors, as over-the-counter (OTC) drugs.
+Many pharmacies and stores sell over-the-counter (OTC) acid reflux medications like Tums or proton pump inhibitors (PPIs).
 But there’s one inexpensive treatment you may already have at home: baking soda.

 Baking soda is a popular method for treating digestive problems like heartburn, acid indigestion, and upset stomachs, but it can only be used on an occasional basis.
 Read on to learn about how it works, how to use it, and more.